No Fees Unless We Win (206) 919-3215

-Since the opening of our firm, Colburn Law has worked tirelessly to help residents of Bellevue, Seattle, and the surrounding areas seek the compensation they need after a workplace accident.
+Since the opening of our firm, Colburn Law has worked tirelessly to help residents of Bellevue, Seattle, King County and the surrounding areas seek the compensation they need after a workplace accident.
 Our clients choose us for our dedication, years of experience, and familiarity with the workers’ compensation process.

 - We understand how difficult it can be to seek help after an accident.
 Our attorney will gladly meet with you at your home, hospital room, or another convenient place to discuss your case and learn your story.

 - Our firm values honest, open, and direct communication through the entire workers’ compensation process.
 We will work closely with you each step of the way, and you will communicate directly with our attorney, Greg Colburn.

 - Greg Colburn knows firsthand how an injury can affect your life.
 In 2002, he suffered severe injuries due to negligence on the part of a roofing subcontractor.
 After being wheelchair-bound for two years and undergoing countless treatments, Greg dedicated his life to helping other injured people seek the compensation they need to recover.

 Is Washington a Monopolistic State for Workers’ Comp?

 There are two types of state laws when it comes to workers’ compensation insurance: monopolistic and competitive markets.
 Monopolistic states require employers to purchase workers’ compensation insurance from a specific government-operated insurance fund, while competitive market states allow for the purchase of private insurance.

 Four states operate under a monopolistic workers’ compensation insurance: Ohio, North Dakota, Wyoming, and Washington.
 Washington’s governing board for workers’ compensation insurance is the Washington State Department of Labor & Industries (L&I).
 Workers receive benefits out of the Washington State Fund.